Kong/docs.konghq.com/app/_src/gateway/production/deployment-topologies/hybrid-mode/incremental-config-sync.md

 ---

 In hybrid mode, whenever you make changes to {{site.base_gateway}} entity configuration on the Control Plane, it immediately triggers a cluster-wide update of all Data Plane configurations.
-In these updates, {{site.base_gateway}} sends the entire configuration set to the Data Planes - therefore, the bigger your configuration set is, the more time it takes to send and process, and the more memory is consumed proportional to the configuration size.
+In these updates, {{site.base_gateway}} sends the entire configuration set to the Data Planes.
+The bigger your configuration set is, the more time it takes to send and process, and the more memory is consumed proportional to the configuration size.
+This can result in latency spikes and loss in throughput for high-traffic Data Planes under certain conditions.

 You can enable **incremental configuration sync** to address this issue.
 When entity configuration changes, instead of sending the entire configuration set for each change, {{site.base_gateway}} only sends the parts of the configuration that have changed.